-The following discussion and analysis presents factors that had a material effect on our results of operations during the years ended December 31, 2021 and 2020.
-Also discussed is our financial position as of December 31, 2021 and 2020.
+The following discussion and analysis presents factors that had a material effect on our results of operations during the years ended December 31, 2022 and 2021.
+Also discussed is our financial condition as of December 31, 2022 and 2021.
 You should read this discussion in conjunction with our consolidated financial statements, including the notes thereto, appearing elsewhere in this Report or incorporated herein by reference.
 This discussion and analysis contains forward-looking statements.
 Please refer to the sections of this Report entitled "Cautionary Statement Concerning Forward-Looking Statements" and "Item 1A.
 Risk Factors" for discussion of some of the uncertainties, risks and assumptions associated with these statements.

-This section of this Annual Report on Form 10-K generally discusses 2021 and 2020 items and year-to-year comparisons between 2021 and 2020.
-Discussions of 2019 items and year-to-year comparisons between 2020 and 2019 that are not included in this Annual Report on Form 10-K can be found in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
+This section of this Annual Report on Form 10-K generally discusses 2022 and 2021 items and year-to-year comparisons between 2022 and 2021.
+Discussions of 2020 items and year-to-year comparisons between 2021 and 2020 that are not included in this Annual Report on Form 10-K can be found in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.